segmentio/segment-docs/src/connections/sources/catalog/libraries/server/http-api/index.md

 ## Track

 `track` lets you record the actions your users perform.
-Every action triggers what we call an "event", which can also have associated properties.
+Every action triggers an "event", which can also have associated properties.

 You'll want to track events that are indicators of success for your site, like **Signed Up**, **Item Purchased** or **Article Bookmarked**.

-To get started, we recommend tracking just a few important events.
-You can always add more later!
+To get started, try tracking just a few important events.
+You can always add more later.

 Example `track` call: